cloudevents/spec/about/concepts.md

 AMQP, MQTT, SMTP), open-source protocols (e.g. Kafka, NATS), or platform/vendor specific protocols (AWS Kinesis, Azure Event Grid).

-An **action** processes an *event* defining a behavior or effect which was triggered by a specific *occurrence* from a specific *source*.
-While outside of the scope of the specification, the purpose of generating an *event* is to allow other systems to respond to a specific event.
-The *source* and *action* are typically built by different developers.
+An action processes an event defining a behavior or effect which was triggered by a specific *occurrence* from a specific *source*.
+While outside of the scope of the specification, the purpose of generating an *event* is typcially to allow other systems to easily react to changes in a source that they do not control.
+The *source* and action are typically built by different developers.
 Often the *source* is a managed service and the *action* is custom code in a serverless Function (such as AWS Lambda or Google Cloud Functions).